docsifyjs/docsify/docs/themes.md

 Theme add-ons are used in combination with the [core theme](#core-theme).
 Add-ons contain CSS rules that modify [theme properties](#theme-properties) values and/or add custom style declarations.
 They can often (but not always) be used with other add-ons.

+Theme add-ons can be applied conditionally using an `@media` attribute.
+This allows applying styles only at specific screen sizes, when light or dark mode is being used, when a device is touch enabled, etc.

 !> Theme add-ons must be loaded after the [core theme](#core-theme).

 <!-- prettier-ignore -->